csharppatterns/StructuralPatterns/README.md

 ## Composite Pattern
 Composite pattern arranges structured hierarchies so that single components and groups of components can be treated in the same way.
 Pattern has to deal with two types: Components and Composites of those components.
 Both types should implement common operations of the same interface.

+## Flyweight Pattern
+Flyweight pattern promotes an efficient way to share common information present in small objects that occur in a system in large numbers.

+## Adapter Pattern
+Adapter Pattern is useful wherever there is code to be wrapped up and redirected to a different implementation.
+Adapter can put in varying amounts of work to adapt base implementation to new interface.
+The simplest adaption is just to reroute a method call to one of a different name.